LGBTQ rights in Mauritius: Intersex rights

 Section 13(1)(1B) of the Civil Status Act states that: "Where the sex of a newborn cannot be determined due to congenital anomalies at the time of birth or stillbirth, the officer shall register the sex as “undetermined”.
 This legal provision, which considers newborns intersex, was added in 2021.

 Blood donation

 In 2014, the Ministry of Health amended blood donation policy to allow men who have sex with men to donate blood.
 Anecdotally, LGBTQI persons have been prevented from donating blood on occasion.

 Living conditions

-Mauritius is considered to be one of Africa's most LGBT-friendly countries, though LGBTQ people still face discrimination due to conservatives attitudes among the population.
+Mauritius is considered to be one of Africa's most LGBTQ-friendly countries, though LGBTQ people still face discrimination due to conservatives attitudes among the population.
 LGBTQ people may face discrimination, notably in public hospitals and bullying in schools.

 AfriGay has reported that "whilst 'gay life' remains fairly quiet, mainly existing on the internet, in private and at the occasional party, the resorts are welcoming and non-discriminatory to all.
 For LGBTQ travelers there's little to worry about.
 No problems arising from LGBTQ couples sharing rooms during their holidays have been recorded."